stephanos/subvoc/README.md

  - [x] sort search results by popularity
  - [x] host on Heroku
  - [x] list of words sorted by difficulty
+ - [x] use the base of each word
- - [ ] include context for each word
+ - [ ] show movie context for each word
+ - [ ] show context in another language side by side
  - [ ] include movie poster
- - [ ] use the base of each word
  - [ ] support for TV show episodes

 ## Development